bmad4ever/comfyui_quilting/README.md

 so it is not possible to reproduce the same result as the sequential algorithm.
 Higher levels of parallelization do not suffer from this problem conceptually, however the current implementation won't generate the same output.

+### version

+The version parameter affects only patch search and selection.
+For better performance, it is recommended to use a version above zero.
+The behaviors for each version are as follows:

+* 0: Uses the original jena2020 implementation with numpy, calculating the mean of squared differences for each overlapping section and summing these results.
+This option provides the same results as version 1.0.0.

+* 1: Similar to version 0 but utilizes OpenCV's matchTemplate with the TM_SQDIFF option, improving performance.

+* 2: Builds on version 1 by using the maximum error of all overlapping sections to minimize worst-case edges.
+For image nodes, the CIELAB color space is used instead of RGB.

+* 3: Employs matchTemplate with the TM_CCOEFF_NORMED option.
+The final error is 1 minus the minimum value from all overlapping sections, also minimizing worst-case edges.